How To Manage Chronic Shoulder Pain

 A 2017 review in the Journal of Physical Therapy Science found that massage therapy is an effective way to relieve shoulder pain.

 Shoulder massage increases the ROM (range of motion) in the arm.
 One of the problems with shoulder pain is, of course, a decreased range of motion.
-Shoulder massage done by a qualified professional can help relieve shoulder pain, and allow you the better movement of the affected shoulder.
+Shoulder massage done by a qualified professional can help relieve shoulder pain, and allow you better movement of the affected shoulder.

 A good massage helps release restricted painful muscles and therefore can improve movement in the arm without as much pain.
-A good massage lengthens muscle fibers, releases trigger points and stretches tendons allowing for better range of motion and improved function and decreases pain in the shoulder, states Leslie DeMatteo, a certified massage therapist
+A good massage lengthens muscle fibers, releases trigger points and stretches tendons allowing for better range of motion and improved function, and decreases pain in the shoulder, states Leslie DeMatteo, a certified massage therapist

 So get yourself booked for a massage session.
 You may need more than one for according to this study, deep tissue massage to the shoulder for 10 sessions had the greatest efficacy in relieving shoulder pain.

 Hydrotherapy is the use of water to relieve shoulder pain.